DataDog/watermarkpodautoscaler/README.md

 * docker
 * git

-After cloning the repository: `https://github.com/DataDog/watermarkpodautoscaler`, you need to set some environement variables
+After cloning the repository: `https://github.com/DataDog/watermarkpodautoscaler`, you need to set some environment variables

 ```console
 export GO111MODULE=on